-- Tacoma Libraries offer a summer learning program with reading and activities for kids to adults.
+- Tacoma Libraries offer a summer reading challenge with reading and activities for kids to adults.
 In addition to recommended reading lists for every age group, they offer a range of activities.

 - Puyallup Public Library has a summer reading program with events and activities for all ages.

-By drawing attention to the harms of censorship, and spotlighting actual or attempted banning of books across the United States, BBW stresses the importance of ensuring the availability of unorthodox or unpopular viewpoints for all who wish to read and access them.
+ALA BBW highlights the benefits of free and open access to information by drawing attention to the harms of censorship.
+The annual event spotlights actual or attempted banning of books across the United States.
+The event stresses the importance of ensuring the availability of unorthodox or unpopular viewpoints for all who wish to read and access them.

 Below (in no particular order) we list a few books cited on these lists.
-Some titles are classics or children’s books and may be books that you have read.
+Some titles are classics or children’s books.
+Some may be books that you have read.
 Find lists by decade of the most frequently challenged books provided by ALA’s Office for Intellectual Freedom (OIF).

 Examples of banned book titles

 - I Know Why the Caged Bird Sings, by Maya Angelou

 - The Adventures of Huckleberry Finn, by Mark Twain